dalane/addiction/README.md

 # A Dependency Injection Container for Node.js Applications

-This is a small dependency injection container for Node.js that was quickly cobbled together after spending a little bit of time using require statements and realising that it could pretty quickly lead to dependency hell.
+This is a small dependency injection container for Node.js that was cobbled together in order to practice node.js, debugging and unit testing, etc of javascript applications.
 It was inspired by the Pimple PHP dependency injection container.

 ## Dependency Injection